 Acepromazine Dosage Calculator

-Enter the animal's weight in kilograms (kg)
+Enter the animal's current body weight

 How to Use This Calculator

-1. Enter the animal's weight in kilograms
+1. Enter the animal's weight and select the appropriate unit (kg or lbs)

-3. Enter the medication concentration in mg/mL
+5. Enter the concentration of the acepromazine solution in mg/mL

 Formula Used